-Postdoctoral Fellow in International and Public Affairs
+Postdoctoral Fellow in International and Public Affairs, 2017-2019

-In one set of papers, he explores when and why ordinary individuals manage to coordinate collective action, and how well these patterns explain the forward march of democracy.
-In other work, he studies the origins and consequences of American mass incarceration.
+In one set of papers, I explore when and why ordinary individuals manage to coordinate collective action, and how well these patterns explain the forward march of democracy.
+In other work, I study the origins and consequences of American mass incarceration.

 Most of my work uses computational and quantitative methods, which I have taught at the graduate level.
 That said, I retain a keen interest in the comparative historical method, and in qualitative social science more generally.